mortenskoett/itu-devops-group-noname/report/chapters/301_ci_dc_chain_tools.md

 When we push new commits to any git branch, CircleCI will fetch our code from GitHub and run our tests.
 If the tests fail we will be notified with an e-mail.
 Further, on Github each branch is marked with a checkmark or a cross indicating whether the code has passed the tests.

-We deploy our code by commiting to the release branch (see chapter 3.02).
+We deploy our code by merging into to the release branch (see chapter 3.02).
 Stages used for our CI chain:
 - Push code to the release branch
 - CircleCI fetches the code from GitHub and runs our test script